 Similarly, each workplace and union will have different policies on reporting domestic violence.

 Ensuring the workplace is safe is an obligation of all employers.

 It is incredibly important to help a member find what supports are available regarding domestic violence in your workplace and in your community.

 Each workplace should have a directory of resources in your own community and experts in the workplace on domestic violence.
-If not, please visit Domestic Violence Resources and Links for a list of shelters, crisis lines, and various organizations committed to helping people impacted by domestic violence.
+If not, please click here for a list of shelters, crisis lines, and various organizations committed to helping people impacted by domestic violence.

 If the member is willing, connect them with the Domestic Violence Coordinator of your local police station.